meetoseh/backend/docs/db/journal_entry_items.md

 as we want to ensure truncating/moving that table is straightforward in case it gets too large.

+NOTE: For searching entries, the intended approach is to produce a seachable index (e.g., a sqlite3 file, if we have a sqlite3 engine on the client) and pass it to the client and let them doing searching locally.
+This allows them to get reasonably fast feedback without us having to store sensitive details unencrypted

 ## Fields

 - `id (integer primary key)`: Internal row identifier.